indigo-astronomy/indigo_imager/ain_users_guide/ain_users_guide.md

 If the focuser is inverted and retracts on focus out motion the motion should be inverted.
 This combo box will be active if the selected focuser supports motion inversion.

 ## Guiding
-*Ain* uses *Guider Agent* for guiding.
-The top combo box has all available Guider agents and the correct one should be selected.
+*Ain* uses the service *Guider Agent* for guiding.
+The top combo box has a list of all available guider agents and the correct one should be selected.

 ![](images/guider_main.png)